 His poems have appeared in the Guardian, Irish Times and many literary journals.
 He directed Ireland's biggest poetry festival Poetry Now until 2007 and was a contributing editor to the journal Metre.
 He founded and, for its first three years, co-ordinated and chaired the Irish Times Poetry Now Award.
 He has acted as external examiner for MA programmes at Liverpool, UCC, UCD, Plymouth, Sheffield Hallam and Lancaster, and as PhD examiner at NUI Galway, Huddersfield, University of Wollongong and Plymouth.

 He previously taught at a number of Irish universities and was Visiting Heimbold Chair in Irish Studies at Villanova University in 2010.With Ian McGuire, he founded the Centre for New Writing in 2007.
 They founded and co-edit The Manchester Review.
 He runs the online poetry digest, The Page, and, in 2013, began a regular poetry column for The Irish Times.
-He is a member of the Irish Arts Council, of which he was a member from 2013-2018.
+He served as Deputy Chair of the Irish Arts Council, of which he was a member from 2013-2018.